An Actor-Critic Contextual Bandit Algorithm for Personalized Mobile Health Interventions

 We formulate the online learning of optimal policy for a given user as a \emph{stochastic} contextual bandit problem.
 A contextual bandit problem is specified by a quadruple $(\mathcal{S}, d, \mathcal{A}, r)$, where $\mathcal{S}$ is the context space, $d$ is a probability distribution on the context space, $\mathcal{A}$ is the action space and $r$ is the reward space.
 At a decision point $t$, the online learning algorithm collects the context $S_t \in \mathcal{S}$, take an action $A_t \in \mathcal{A}$ after which a reward $R_t\in r$ is revealed before the next decision point.
-The online learning algorithm does not have access to the rewards that would occur had other actions been taken.
-Prior to decision point $t+1$, the algorithm has access to the sequence of tuples $\{(S_{\tau}, A_{\tau}, R_{\tau})\}_{\tau=1}^{t}$.
-We make the following assumption. \begin{assumption} (i.i.d.\ contexts) Action $A_t$ has a in-the-moment effect on the reward $R_t$ with expected reward function:
+The algorithm only gets to observe the reward corresponding to the action taken; it does not have access to the rewards that would have been generated given all other actions.
+The sequence of tuples $\{(S_{\tau}, A_{\tau}, R_{\tau})\}_{\tau=1}^{t}$ summarizes all information available to the algorithm prior to decision point $t+1$.

-but $A_t$ does not affect the distribution of $S_{\tau}$ for $\tau \geq t+1$.
-We further assume that contexts $S_{t}$ are i.i.d. with probability density function $d(s)$. \end{assumption} This assumption matches the conceptual design of many JITAIs well.
-In fact, intervention options in a JITAI are sometimes referred to as ``Ecological Momentary Interventions" (EMIs) or ``micro-interventions".
-Such a terminology emphasizes that the effects of many of the treatments in this domain are expected to be short-lived in nature.
+For most JITAI applications, interventions are expected to have an impact on the reward but little or no impact on the context distribution at the next decision point.
+In our HeartSteps example, an encouraging message shown on an user's lock screen will likely increase his/her steps in the following hours.
+We do not expect, however, the message to drastically change the context, such as weather and time of the day, at the next time an intervention is generated.
+In fact, interventions in a JITAI are sometimes referred to as ``Ecological Momentary Interventions" (EMIs) or ``micro-interventions".
+The naming emphasizes that the effects of many interventions in this domain are short-lived in nature.
+Based on the momentary nature of JITAI intervention effects, we make the following assumption. \begin{assumption} [i.i.d.\ contexts] Action $A_t$ has a in-the-moment effect on the reward $R_t$ with expected reward function:

+However $A_t$ does not affect the distribution of $S_{\tau}$ for $\tau \geq t+1$.
+We further assume that contexts $S_{t}$ are i.i.d. with probability density function $d(s)$. \end{assumption}